 EM Agriton Home & Garden offer a wonderful range of 100% Natural, Chemical Free, Sustainable and Microbial focused products for those looking to be friendlier to our environment.

-EM stands for Effective Micro-organisms and is a mixture of naturally occurring micro-organisms and is used to increase the natural resistance of soil, plant, water, humans & animals.
+EM stands for Effective Micro-organisms.
+These are naturally occurring micro-organisms which are used to increase the natural resistance of soil, plants, water, humans & animals.

 What is the principle of dominance?

 In the world of microorganisms, there are different groups.
 There is a small group of dominant ‘effective’ microorganisms, a small group of dominant ‘harmful’ microorganisms and a large group of so-called followers.
 In nature, the group of followers work together with one of the above-mentioned dominant groups.
 In practice, this means that they belong to the most suitable dominant group.
 There is a constant power struggle between the effective and the harmful organisms.
 The “billions of followers” simply wait to see which of the two groups gets the upper hand.
 Then they adapt and follow or imitate the victor.
 When the ‘good guys’, the effective micro-organisms, gain the upper hand, they exert their constructive and disease-suppressing influence on all kinds of areas (e.g. air, soil, plants, water, people, animals,…).
 Proper use of EM in the household, the environment, agriculture and horticulture can promote the increase of effective microorganisms everywhere.